yarkhinephyo/15-445-database-systems-notes/08 - Tree Indexes.md

 B Tree stores values in all nodes in the tree.
 B+Tree only stores in leaf nodes (which means less efficient storage).

-In practice, B+Tree is used because updates are cheaper with <u>multiple threads</u>.
+In practice, B+Tree is used because updates are cheaper with <ins>multiple threads</ins>.
 There is no need to traverse up and down nodes.

 **B+Tree insert**